An unseen affliction: the scale and depth of visual impairment

 Stark contrast: how Capption transforms the low-vision experience

 Every problem-solver focuses on the external problem of making text legible.
-When a low-vision user taps a Capption NFC tag to learn about an exhibit, that legibility is actually the third thing that happens psychologically.
-When your exhibit has Capption, you give your low-vision visitors the following — in order:
+When a low-vision user taps a Capption NFC tag to learn about an exhibit, that legibility is actually the third need that arises psychologically.
+When your exhibit has Capption, you give your low-vision visitors the following, in order:

 Features for low-vision visitors